 - 1. Elective procedures not medically necessary, as well as services typically not covered by Medicare or defined by Medicare or other health insurance coverage as not medically necessary. - 2.
-Lasik Surgery, Acupuncture, Cardiac Scoring, Contacts/Glasses, Cosmetic Surgery/Plastic Services, Hearing Aides, Orthodontics, Dental Services, Optometry, and cash only retail services. - 3.
-Services received from care providers not employed by HSHS (e.g. private and/or non HSHS medical or physician professionals, ambulance transport, etc.) Patients are encouraged to contact these providers directly to inquire into any available assistance and to make payment arrangements.
+Lasik Surgery, Acupuncture, Cardiac Scoring, Contacts/Glasses, Cosmetic Surgery/Plastic Services, Hearing Aides, Orthodontics, Dental Services, Optometry, and cash only retail services. - Services received from care providers not employed by HSHS (e.g., private and/or non HSHS medical or physician professionals, ambulance transport, etc.) Patients are encouraged to contact these providers directly to inquire into any available assistance and to make payment arrangements.
 See Appendix C for full listing of providers not covered under this policy. - 4.
-Deductibles and coinsurance associated with medically necessary services provided to patients out-of-network as defined by their insurers.
+Medically necessary services provided to patients out-of-network as defined by their insurers.